Client Specific Overrides

 Note

 This is functionally identical to the same fields on the OpenVPN server configuration.
-There is no need to duplicate those values here.
+Values in these fields are added to the lists pushed by the server, so there is no need to duplicate those values here.
 Only exceptions or differences from the default entries should be in these fields.

 Networks which can be reached through this client.
 OpenVPN will internally route traffic destined for these networks to this client (iroute).